scala/improvement-proposals/content/existential-containers.md

 stage: design
 status: submitted
 presip-thread: n/a
-title: SIP-NN - Existential Containers
+title: SIP-69 - Existential Containers
 ---

 **By: Dimi Racordon and Eugene Flesselle and Matt Bovel**